Quantum simulation of weak-field light-matter interactions: Derivation of ancilla-assisted dissipation

 \section{Derivation of ancilla-assisted dissipation}

-In order to engineer the correlated dissipation induced by coupling of the degrees of freedom in the matter subsystem to a broadband EM field, we introduce an auxiliary ion and isolate two internal states within it governed by a two-level system with Hamiltonian $\hat{H}_x=\frac{\omega_x}{2}(\hat{1}-\sigma^z)$.
-Then we assume that the excited state is subject to a fast decay process: $\mathcal{D}[\hat{X}]$, with $\hat{X}=\chi \sigma_x^-$.
-This could be engineered through optical pumping to a higher lying state, for example \cite{Barreiro_Blatt_2011}.
+In order to engineer the correlated dissipation induced by coupling of the degrees of freedom in the matter subsystem to a broadband EM field, we introduce an auxiliary ion and isolate two internal states within it governed by a two-level system with Hamiltonian $\hat{H}_\ax=\frac{\omega_\ax}{2}(\hat{1}-\hat{\sigma}_\ax^z)$.
+Then we assume that the excited state is subject to a fast decay process: $\mathcal{D}[\hat{X}]$, with $\hat{X}=\chi \hat{\sigma}_\ax^-$.
+This could be engineered through optical pumping to a higher lying state, for example \cite{Barreiro_Blatt_2011}, which is a generally useful entropy reduction resource in quantum simulation \cite{herdman_2010, metcalf_2020}.
 Then, consider the combined system governed by the model:

-Here, the term $\hat{H}_{Mx}$ describes the coherent coupling between the optically active states in the matter subsystem and the auxiliary ion's internal states, which are engineered using the M{\o}lmer-S{\o}renson interaction, as in Eq. (\ref{eq:gen_ion_ham}).
+Here, the term $\hat{H}_{M,\ax}$ describes the coherent coupling between the optically active states in the matter subsystem and the auxiliary ion's internal states, which are engineered using the M{\o}lmer-S{\o}renson interaction, as in Eq. (\ref{eq:gen_ion_ham}).
 Since we want to understand the effects of coupling to the auxilliary ion we do not include the mode coupling and any additional decoherence terms on the matter subsystem in the above for simplicity.
 The intuition here is that this coherent coupling to a fast decaying level will allow the matter states to ``inherit'' some amount of dissipative decay dynamics, and this amount can be tuned by choice of the coupling parameters $J_i$ for each excited state in the matter subsystem indexed by $i$.
 The coupling terms are assumed to be small, and thus in the following, we will expand perturbatively in their magnitude.

 If we are only interested in the impact on the matter subsystem states, we keep only relevant terms that describe transfer both to and from the auxiliary state in this expansion.
 For an initial state where the auxilliary system is in its ground state,